 It was a real experience to see the monks debating.
 They do this every day and in wintertime too; when it’s cold.
 They learn and learn day in day out about important matters in life.
 After an hour when the debate was almost over we left to avoid the crowds.
 We went back to our hotel for some relaxing hours after a day full of new impressions and to enjoy a nice Tibetan dinner at night.
 Our bodies got more and more accustomed to the altitude.
 Next day we would go high up the mountains to Namtso lake.
 Make sure to check out the 7 days Tibet itinerary from Lhasa to read about all the adventures.Stay tuned for more stories and subscribe to the newsletter or follow CTB on social media (Facebook, Twitter, Instagram including Instagram stories; on all social media you can find CTB @christravelblog) to get updated information.

 Did you visit Drepung & Sera Monastery too or do you have questions?
 Please leave a comment at the bottom of the page.
 Love to hear from you!

-Gallery Drepung and Sera monasteryCheck the gallery for more photos taken during this trip.
+Gallery Drepung and Sera monasteryClick an image for a full screen gallery of more photos taken during this trip.
 If you like to use any photo for commercial, private or editorial use please contact first for permission and/or pricing.